 Complete: September 2017

-The homes were refurbished to improve accessibility and the complex includes a new visiting services room, a new scooter store and improved external landscaping and design.
+Homes were refurbished to improve accessibility.
+The complex includes a visiting services room, a scooter store, and improved landscaping and design.

 Cheviot Gardens, Irvine